PratikeshG/BenNJerry/src/main/java/tntfireworks/reporting/Readme.md

 #### Report 9 - "Gross Sales Report" - Emailed daily

 Report 9 contains columns for both daily and seasonal gross sales (TNT defines gross sales as sales amount before discounts and taxes.
 Each row in the report represents sales for a single location.
-The season range is determined as the period between the current date for the report (unless explicitly set elsewhere) and the set start date for the season as defined in tntfireworks.reporting.properties file as 'startOfSeason'.
+The season range is determined as the period between the current date for the report (unless explicitly set elsewhere) and the set start date for the season as defined in the tntfireworks_deployments table as 'startOfSeason'.
 In order to calculate the seasonal gross sales amount for each location, payment and transaction data is pulled for the entire season range.